 How And Why We Collect Your Personal Data

-We only collect your personal data through this website or through our paper mailing list sign up forms, that are used in the vineyard shop and at events we attend.
+We only collect your personal data through this website, tack and trace contact forms (COVID19) or through our paper mailing list sign up forms, that are used in the vineyard shop and at events we attend.

 What We Use Your Personal Information For:

 Most of our services do not require any form of registration, allowing you to visit our site without telling us who you are.
 However, some services require you to provide us with personal data.
 Outlined below are the scenarios we will collect your personal data along with an explanation as to how we will use it.

 With your explicit consent, we simply use your personal data to provide you with news and updates relevant to Alder Vineyard that we believe you may find useful.

 You will receive emails containing Vineyard updates, information, promotions, new product details and competitions.
 If you have given us your explicit consent your data will be stored within our MailChimp account and we will send out emails on a bi-weekly basis.

 If you make a purchase through aldervineyard.uk or in person we will hold your purchase details including your name, address, email, birthday and telephone number where necessary.
 These details will be kept for 7 years in keeping with our internal record keeping.